 AAA Editor Notes

-Fishing is permitted, except during periods of low water and during the waterfowl hunting season, October 15 to January 31, when certain areas are closed for sanctuary.
+Fishing is permitted, except during periods of low water and during the waterfowl hunting season, mid-October to early February, when certain areas are closed for sanctuary.
 Small mammals such as raccoons, foxes and beavers are common within the refuge.
 Waterfowl hunting is permitted in designated areas in season.
 Nut, berry and mushroom picking are allowed for personal use.

 Time: Allow 1 hour minimum.